edenlightning/lightning/src/lightning_fabric/README.md

 ## Can I use Fabric with my LightningModule or Lightning Callback?

-Yes :) Fabric works with all Lightning features, so you can choose how to structure your code and reuse existing models and callbacks as you with.
+Yes :) Fabric works with all Lightning features, so you can choose how to structure your code and reuse existing models and callbacks as you wish.

 <img src="https://lightningaidev.wpengine.com/wp-content/uploads/2023/02/Screen-Shot-2023-02-15-at-3.19.08-PM.png" width="800px">